CBT for Schizophrenia (CBT-P):

 - “Normalization is the process by which thoughts, behaviors, moods, and experiences are compared and understood in terms of similar thoughts, behaviors, moods, and experiences attributed to other individuals who are not diagnosed as ill” (Kingdon and Turkington, 2005, p.
 87).

-Take time to show the client the relationships between thoughts, feelings and behaviors as outlined below.
+Take time to show the person the relationships between thoughts, feelings and behaviors as outlined below.

-It should be noted that Kingdon and Turkington (2005) recognize the risks of normalizing are minimization of the client’s problems and not dealing with actual consequences.
-It is not useful to avoid or minimize significant problems that may have a very negative impact on the client.
+It should be noted that Kingdon and Turkington (2005) recognize the risks of normalizing are minimization of the person's problems and not dealing with actual consequences.
+It is not useful to avoid or minimize significant problems that may have a very negative impact on the person.
 It is best to take a direct, matter-of-fact approach.

 Use of Guided Discovery Techniques:

-Typically, guided discovery involves gentle questioning about problems designed to help the client uncover relevant patterns in thoughts feelings and behavior that might contribute to ongoing problems or make existing problems worse.
+Typically, guided discovery involves gentle questioning about problems designed to help people uncover relevant patterns in thoughts feelings and behavior that might contribute to ongoing problems or make existing problems worse.

 Client: “I keep thinking about the stalker.”

 Therapist: “When did these thoughts first start to bother you?”